18020132/dao-duc-tung.github.io/src/pages/advanced-skills/machine-learning-systems-design/research-vs-production/index.md

 > ML algorithms don't predict the future, but encode the past, perpetuating the biases in the data and more.

-The minority groups would be harm badly because the wrong prediction has minor consequences on the model's overall performance.
+The minority groups would be harm badly because the wrong predictions have minor consequences on the model's overall performance.

 ## Interpretability